Giv'at Halfon Eina Ona: Plot

 As the brigadier is about to arrive, Moked releases Mr. Hasson, who is forced to temporarily reconcile with Constanza.
 The brigadier finds Shamgar dancing alone and making noises, deems him insane, and takes him away in his helicopter, leaving Moked temporarily in command of the outpost.
 It is discovered that Mr. Hasson is an excellent cook.
 He transforms the military kitchen into a restaurant-like establishment, and then denies Constanza access.
 In revenge, Constanza tricks Hasson into buying a plot of nearby desert land, which Hasson believes to be an oil field, from him as payment of the debt.

 Constanza then tries to help Moked by matching one of the soldiers, Wasserman, with Yaeli's older sister, Shifra.
 But when Shifra arrives at the base, she isn't impressed with Wasserman, but falls in love with Constanza instead.
 Hasson leaves the base to catch fish for the soldiers' dinners, but accidentally crosses the border into Egypt and is taken captive by an Egyptian patrol.
 While in captivity, Victor becomes friends with the Egyptian commanding officer, who grew up in the same area as him.
 In the meantime, the Israeli soldiers plan a rescue mission to return the captured Hasson.
-Although the mission, dubbed "Operation Waldheim" doesn't go as planned, Gingy and Constanza, posing as UN observers, succeed in returning Hasson and returning him to the base.
+Although the mission, dubbed "Operation Waldheim" doesn't go as planned, Gingy and Constanza, posing as UN observers, succeed in returning Hasson to the base.

 When Hasson returns to the base, he discovers that Sergio had conned him once again, and that the plot of land he bought from him wasn't really an oil field at all.
 Out of nowhere, Capt.
 Shamgar reappears, still searching for "Bule-Bule".
 He falls into a pit dug by Hasson on the plot of land, causing an oil geyser to appear and revealing the presence of oil in the land after all.
 The film ends with Hasson, Moked and Constanza, now his sons-in-law, selling the oil from the back of a truck in Tel Aviv, early in the morning.